Session Expired

 AI Summary

-The bill establishes strict liability for those who intentionally create AI software designed to cause harm and prohibits using AI-directed implements for harm.
+This bill establishes strict liability for creators who intentionally design AI software that causes injury or death, and prohibits using AI-directed implements for harm.

 Business Impact

-If you design AI software in Maryland, you must ensure it cannot cause harm or face strict liability for damages by October 1, 2023.
+If you design AI software in Maryland, you must ensure it cannot cause injury or death or face civil penalties.

 State